Rejean-McCormick/SwarmCraft/README.md

 ## Features

 - **7 Specialized AI Agents** - Each with distinct roles and personalities
-- **True Orchestration** - Architect delegates, workers execute (no micromanagement)
+- **True Orchestration** - Architect delegates, workers execute (no micromanagement).
+Only the Architect speaks directly to you; worker agents report status and results back to the Architect.
-- **Role-Based Tools** - Architect gets orchestration tools, workers get coding tools
+- **Role-Based Tools** - Architect + Project Manager get orchestration tools, workers get coding tools
+- **Live DevPlan Dashboard** - `scratch/shared/devplan.md` shows per-agent tasks, checkboxes, and blockers kept in sync with swarm state
-- **Rich Terminal Dashboard** - Real-time view of agents, tasks, tokens, and activity
+- **Rich Terminal Dashboard** - Real-time view of agents, tasks, tokens, tools, and activity
 - **Persistent Settings** - Preferences saved between sessions
 - **Multi-Project Support** - Isolated workspaces for each project
+- **History Control** - Optional "Load previous messages?" prompt per project so you can start from a clean slate or resume prior context

 ## Agent Roster